Canepro/MyTerraform_Templates/stacks/azure/vm/README.md

 - ✅ **Auto-shutdown schedule** (4-hour default for sandbox safety)
 - ✅ **Docker** (installed by default, can be disabled)
 - ✅ **Jenkins** (installed by default via Docker, can be disabled)

+**Note**: If you don't have permissions to create resource groups, you can use an existing one.
+See [Using an Existing Resource Group](#-using-an-existing-resource-group) above.

 ## 📊 Environment Profiles